 Funerary Monument to Carlo Maratta

 The circular vestibule, inside the entrance, stands on the site of the tepidarium.
 On the right is the funerary monument of the painter Carlo Maratta (1625-1713), which he designed himself.
 The bust (c.
-1704) is by Francesco Maratta.
+1704) is by his brother Francesco Maratta.

 On the left is the funerary monument of the Neapolitan painter and poet Salvator Rosa (1615-73).
 The bust is by Bernadino Fioriti.